|

 over, especially if the film has a complicated plot.
 Should I assume that everyone has read my previous book?

-Or do I throw in a recap as a way to bring new Readers up to
+Or do I throw in a recap to bring new Readers up to

 speed?